What Is Redshift?

 and above its inherent value) is indeed indicative of the

 object's velocity.
 But the inherent part is an indication

 of the object's youth and usually makes up the larger fraction

 of a quasar's total redshift.

 Recently mainstream astronomers have joyfully announced that they can find no quantization effects in the observed redshift values of quasars.
 Of course not!
 The raw measured total redshift values of the universal set of all known quasars are not quantized.
 It is the inherent redshift z values that are!

-Instead of nominating him for a prize (and simultaneously reexamining their assumption that "redshift equals distance"), Arp was (and continues to be) systematically denied publication of his results and refused telescope time.
+Instead of nominating him for a prize (and simultaneously reexamining their assumption that "redshift equals distance"), Arp was systematically denied publication of his results and refused telescope time.
 One would at least expect the "powers that be" to immediately turn the Chandra X-ray orbiting telescope, the Hubble space telescope, and all the big land based telescopes toward Arp's exciting discoveries in order to either confirm or disprove them once and for all.
 Instead, these objects have been completely excluded from examination.
 Official photographs are routinely cropped to exclude them.
-Those familiar with the Galileo story will remember the priests who refused to look through his telescope.
+Those familiar with the Galileo story will remember the priests who refused to look at objects in the sky through his telescope.